-For the year ended 30 June 2019, revenue for the Group was £990.4m, an increase of 2.7% from £964.2m in the prior year.
+For the year ended 30 June 2019, revenue for the Group was £999.5m, an increase of 2.4% from £976.0m in the prior year.
 Revenue includes £0.6m (prior year £1.6m) from the Group's former Inbuilding Solutions business disposed of during the year.
-Excluding the effect on financial performance of this disposal, organic revenue growth from the continuing business was 2.8%.
+Excluding the effect on financial performance of this disposal, organic revenue growth from the continuing business was 2.5%.
 The trend of reported revenue growth has continued.
-Over the 3 years to June 2019 compound annual revenue growth was 3.8%.
+Over the four years to 30 June 2019 compound annual revenue growth is 3.9%.

-Revenue by operating segment 30 June 2019 £m 30 June 20181 £m Variance %
+Revenue by operating segment 30 June 2019 £m 30 June 2018 1 £m Variance %

-Terrestrial Broadcast 491.3 489.4 0.4
+Terrestrial Broadcast 491.3 489.3 0.4

-Telecoms & M2M 375.9 341.3 10.1
+Telecoms & M2M 385.0 353.2 9.0

 Satellite and Media 123.2 133.5 (7.7)

-Total 990.4 964.2 2.7
+Total 999.5 976.0 2.4

-Terrestrial Broadcast revenues increased by 0.4% from £489.4m to £491.3m year on year.
+Terrestrial Broadcast revenues increased by 0.4% from £489.3m to £491.3m year on year.
 Revenue on contracts has increased through the year, resulting from increased DAB activity as well as RPI linked increases on broadcast contracts.
 These increases have been partially offset by a reduction in other engineering projects due to phasing of projects.
 The 700MHz Clearance programme has maintained revenue compared to the prior year with high levels of activity in both 2018 and 2019, with the programme at its peak and 613 sites now completed.
 As the programme progresses, activity is expected to reduce on this programme in the next financial year.
 Revenues also include £2.5m for the Group's Connected Solutions, reported within the Satellite and Media business unit in previous years.
+Telecoms & M2M revenues increased by 9.0% from £353.2m to £385.0m year on year.
+Excluding the effect of the Group's Inbuilding Solutions business disposed in the year which contributed £1.6m to revenue in 2018 and £0.6m in 2019, the Telecoms & M2M business

-Telecoms & M2M revenues increased by 10.1% from £341.3m to £375.9m year on year.
-Excluding the effect of the Group's Inbuilding Solutions business disposed in the year which contributed £1.6m to revenue in 2018 and £0.6m in 2019, the Telecoms & M2M business experienced revenue growth of 9.5%.
 Installation Services revenue, generated from assisting MNOs in meeting coverage requirements, has decreased in the year with annual revenue of £27.9m in 2019 (2018: £51.6m).
 This is as a result of lower levels of activity in this area in line with expectations as the 4G roll-out reaches completion and is expected to continue at further reduced volumes in to the next financial year.
 This reduction has been replaced with growth from the Group's core telecoms towers business driven by increased site numbers under the Group's control and associated activities.
-Revenue from the M2M business has also continued to increase through the delivery phase of the programme and due to incremental change request activity agreed in the year with the installation of the network now near completion.
-Moving forward the focus will be on the delivery of the devices for the energy industry which will then be able to communicate via the network.
+Revenue experienced revenue growth of 9.3%.

 1 Figures for 30 June 2018 throughout this report have been restated in the year for the impact of adoption of the new accounting standard IFRS 15 Revenue from contracts with customers.
 IFRS 15 was adopted with a transition date of 1 July 2017.
-See note 13-14 of the financial statements for a full explanation of the effect of changes in accounting policy in the year.
+See note 33 of the financial statements for a full explanation of the effect of changes in accounting policy in the year.